 All HVRP recipients outline their performance goals at application through the VETS-704 Planned Goals Chart.
-DOL-VETS tracks performance throughout the period of performance based on the goals submitted in the application and approved in the grant award documentation.
-DOL-VETS places a high priority on maximizing successful grant performance and relies on quarterly performance reporting to measure and track a HVRP grant recipients success toward achieving satisfactory outcomes.
-Each HVRP grant recipient is required report on progress towards its performance indicators on a quarterly basis.
+DOL/VETS tracks performance throughout the PoP based on the goals submitted in the application and approved in the grant award documentation.
+DOL/VETS places a high priority on maximizing successful grant performance and relies on quarterly performance reporting to measure and track an HVRP grant recipient's success toward achieving satisfactory outcomes.
+Each HVRP grant recipient is required to report on the progress toward its performance indicators on a quarterly basis.

 The following list outlines the HVRP Performance Indicators grant recipients are required to develop goals for and report on.
-Overall success or failure of a HVRP grant recipient's project is based on the below performance indicators:
+Overall success or failure of an HVRP grant recipient's project is based on the below performance indicators:

-- 1. Number of Participants Enrolled
+1. Number of Participants Enrolled

-- 2. Placement Rate (Rate = Employed/Exited)

-- 3. Average Hourly Wage at Placement

-- 4. Cost per Placement

-- Percentage of Program Participants who are in Unsubsidized Employment in the Second Quarter After Exit from the Program

-- 6. Percentage of Program Participants who are in Unsubsidized Employment in the Fourth Quarter After Exit from the Program

-- 7. Median Quarterly Earnings of Program Participants who are in Unsubsidized Employment in the Second Quarter After Exit from the Program
+- 2. Placement Rate (Rate = Employed/Exited) - 3.
+Average Hourly Wage at Placement - 4.
+Cost per Placement - 5.
+Percentage of Program Participants who are in Unsubsidized Employment in the Second Quarter After Exit from the Program - 6.
+Percentage of Program Participants who are in Unsubsidized Employment in the Fourth Quarter After Exit from the Program - 7.
+Median Quarterly Earnings of Program Participants who are in Unsubsidized Employment in the Second Quarter After Exit from the Program